tamnguyenvan/screenvivid/README.md

 1. **Q: Is ScreenVivid free?**

-   A: Yes, ScreenVivid is completely free for personal use.
-However, commercial use is not permitted under our license.
+   A: Yes, ScreenVivid is completely free.

 2. **Q: I see a security warning when downloading and running the installer.
 Is it safe?**